onkoe/barretts-club/content/posts/milkv-duo-expand-fs.md

 Okay, make sure to write down those values!
 You can also snap a photo of them or open them in [Text Editor](https://apps.gnome.org/TextEditor/) (my beloved)! 🤤️

-{{ cache_image(alt="a photo of me pointing at GNOME Text Editor, complete with the f disk output inside!", link="/images/milkv-duo-expand-fs/gte-saved.jpeg", filetype="jpeg") }}
+{{ cache_image(alt="a photo of me pointing at GNOME Text Editor, complete with the f disk output inside!", link="/images/milkv-duo-expand-fs/gte-saved.webp", filetype="webp") }}

 Alright, now we have to do the hard part!
 We'll (temporarily) delete the Linux partition and make it much longer.